Definition of Done in Scrum

 Article Thumbnail

 Scrum is one of the most implemented frameworks among Agile Methodology as it is easy to understand and lightweight.
 Professionals who have entered the Agile world have to learn about the Scrum values and principles, and the tools and techniques used in the Scrum framework.
 As the individual learns about making Product Increments through Sprints and delivering value, there are few terms that the Scrum team member has to learn and understand completely.
 One of these terms which are often used throughout the Sprint process is “Definition of Done”.
-The term is pretty simple as the basic explanation of the term is that it is the set of criteria that has to be completed by a single User Story so that it is accepted to be adapted during the Product Increment.
+The term is pretty simple as the basic explanation of the term is that it is the set of criteria that has to be completed by a single User Story so that it is accepted to be adapted during the Product Increment in scurm.
 For any Sprint to be successful, it is very important for the team to decide a proper Definition of Done, which means that the team has to decide what “done” exactly means.
 This article gives an insight into the various aspects of the Definition of Done and explains how it is essential for Sprint to become successful.

 What is ‘Definition of Done’ in Scrum?